CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 	p = &x;

-Declares a pointer to an integer.
+declares a pointer to an integer.
-In a way, it does not really matter what types in points to, as all data is stored in the memory in the same way.
+In principle, it does not really matter whether the pointers to an int or anything else; an address in memory is just a number regardless of what it points to.
 A pointer to an integer could in practice point to an area of memory where you stored a float or even some code.
-The compiler uses this information to help you check consistency, but you could do horrible things with pointer if you don't use them properly.
+The compiler uses however this information to help you check consistency - you could do horrible things with pointer if you don't use them properly.
 The following code should for instance return an error:

 .. code-block:: c